-Find Cheap Auto Insurance Quotes in Your Area
+Find Cheap SR-22 Auto Insurance Quotes

-South Carolina drivers that have been convicted of serious violations, such as a DUI, or who have had their licenses suspended may be required to purchase SR-22 insurance.
+If you are a driver in South Carolina and have been convicted of a serious violation, such as a DUI (driving under the influence), or have had your license suspended, you may be required to purchase SR-22 insurance.
 An SR-22 insurance policy is simply an auto insurance policy that meets the South Carolina minimum liability requirements, but the insurer also files an SR-22 form of financial responsibility on your behalf.

-SR-22 Insurance in South Carolina
+How to get SR-22 insurance in South Carolina

 - $25,000 bodily injury coverage per person injured in an accident

 Here are the steps you'll need to take to get SR-22 coverage in South Carolina: